-Comparable coverage may exempt a full-time or residential student who already has a health insurance policy from paying the SHI premium if he or she completes the insurance-waiver questionnaire provided during registration and if the policy described is accepted by the University as being comparable to the Student Health Insurance Program.
-Students who do not know the provisions of their policy or the extent of their coverage will have the SHI premium billed as a charge until they can provide information sufficient for a waiver to be granted.
+Comparable coverage may exempt a full-time or residential student who already has a health insurance policy from paying the SMI premium if he or she completes the insurance-waiver questionnaire provided during registration and if the policy described is accepted by the University as being comparable to the Student Medical Insurance program.
+Students who do not know the provisions of their policy or the extent of their coverage will have the SMI premium billed as a charge until they can provide information sufficient for a waiver to be granted.
 In order to receive an insurance waiver at registration, the name, number, and provisions of the policy must be known.
-In the case of a waiver from the catastrophic plan, a copy of the actual policy should be presented.

-The costs of the Health Service and the insurance program are listed on the schedule of fees under Fees, above.
+The costs of the Health Service and the insurance program are listed on the schedule of fees under Tuition and Fees, above.